Starter Syllabus

 Accommodation for religious observances*

 UO makes reasonable accommodations, on request, for students who are unable to attend a class because of religious obligations or observance.
 Include syllabus language that lets students know how to request accommodation for religious observances.
-Instructors may also wish to review the Religious Observances webpage when scheduling deadlines for the term.
+Instructors may also wish to review the Religious Observances webpage when deciding on their policy statement.

 Sample Language A (student-friendly language)